godotengine/godot-docs/tutorials/scripting/c_sharp/c_sharp_variant.rst

 Any of ``Variant.As{TYPE}`` methods or the generic ``Variant.As<T>`` method can be used to convert a ``Godot.Variant`` to a C# type.
-Since the ``Godot.Variant`` type contains implicit conversions defined for all the supported types calling these methods directly is usually not necessary.
+Since the ``Godot.Variant`` type contains implicit conversions defined for all the supported types, calling these methods directly is usually not necessary.

 Use ``CreateFrom`` method overloads or the generic ``Variant.From<T>`` method to convert a C# type to a ``Godot.Variant``.